hasnatbashir/python-cli-notes/README.md

 pytest tests/
 ```

-**Note:** Tests are failing since there is no mocking for file system calls can be contributed for future work.
+**Note:** Tests are failing since there is no mocking for file system calls.
+That can be contributed for future work.